 Even if the Fly Delta app automatically checks you in 24 hours before your trip starts, check in again at the airport.

-If your flight is oversold, the check-in kiosk may flash you this message:
+If your flight is oversold, the check-in kiosk may flash you a message similar to this:

 Your answer is, of course, YES!
 This, however, doesn’t obligate you to take a bump.
 Your compensation and new itinerary — if you’re even needed — will be settled at the gate.